miclol/SevSegShift/README.md

 # SevSegShift

-This library adds the functionality of a Shift Register to the original SevSeg library by Dean Reading.
+This library adds the functionality of a Shift Register to the original [SevSeg library  by Dean Reading][1].
 Most functionality is the same as the orginial Library.
+You can even use the basic class from this lbrary.
 It only inherits the class and adds the Shift Register functionality where required.

+## Shift Register usage on 7-Segment-Displays
+Advantage of the use with Shift Registers is the limited usage of Arduino PINs.
+You will only require 3 Arduino PINS (and 5V & Gnd).
+Everything else will be done on the Shift Registers.
+An Implementation without Shift Registers requires i.e. on a 4-digit 7 Segment Display 12 PINs to be connected to the Arduino.

+## SevSeg support
-In addition to the Common Shift Registers this library supports everything the original library supports.
+In addition to the Shift Registers this library supports everything the original library supports.
 It supports common cathode and common anode displays, and the use of switching transistors.
 Numbers can be displayed in decimal or hexadecimal representation, with decimal places.
 Characters can be displayed (as accurately as possible).
 It also supports multiple displays, of varying dimensions.

 [Download it from GitHub][5].